 Ubiquiti Unifi controller server runs even on a Raspberry Pi Zero.
 However, Raspberry Pi Zero or Raspberry Pi 1 requires additional configuration, since the CPU is only ARMv6.
 ARMv7 CPU on the Raspberry Pi 2 & 3 work out of the box.

 This example assumes the Unifi server is at

 192.168.1.2, and that the WiFi APs are on

 Unifi 5.6 is the last Unifi version to support Unifi AP-AC v2 hardware, which is in maintenance-only status (security fix only).
 After November 6, 2018, AP-ACv2 will not even receive security updates.
-You need to decommission AP-ACv2 hardware before November 2018.
+Decommission AP-ACv2 hardware before November 2018.

 Backup existing Unifi configuration by navigating to either: